Asian Elves – All You Need To Know

 Elves in the Asian mythologies are hard to find.
 Well, there were fewer studies and less information about the elves.
 Asian region or culture is a little isolated.
 Not to mention, the oriental approach makes it harder to understand the whole point of view.

-Now, most of the time, elves are considered monsters or even fairies, just like the nordic mythology foretells.
-If we think about Asian mythology elves, we can consider Japanese and Chinese folklores the most.
-Even south-east Asia has a vast number of fairies.
+Most of the time, elves are considered monsters or even fairies, just like the Nordic mythology foretells.
+If we consider Asian mythology elves, we can consider Japanese and Chinese folklore the most.
+Even southeast Asia has a vast number of fairies.

-However, for south-east Asia, it’s related to religion or gods.
+However, for Southeast Asia, it’s related to religion or gods.
 So, we have to rely on Chinese and Japanese folklore.
-So, what are the fairies or elves in the Asian mythologies?
+So, what are fairies or elves in Asian mythology?
 In the Chinese Region, we can consider the flower elve as a great aspiration.
 And in Japan, we have several possible elves.
 They are:

 • Yokai